occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 <div class="comment">Note that typically the domain model, Account in this example, would not return CloudEvents but rather a stream or list of a custom data structure, domain events, that would then be <i>converted</i> to CloudEvent's.
-This is not shown in the example above for brevity, look at the <a href="#commands">command bus</a> section for a more real-life example.</div>
+This is not shown in the example above for brevity, look at the <a href="#commands">command</a> section for a more real-life example.</div>

 To avoid the problem above we want to make use of conditional writes.
 Let's see how: